sutibn/sutibn/README.md

 <pre>
-    ✦ 🎓 Recent Computer Science graduate from UC Davis ✦ ⭐ Interested in software, web, and game development ✦ ⚡ Experience in high-performance computing, machine learning, and graphics
+    ✦ 🎓 Recent Computer Science graduate from UC Davis ✦ ⭐ Interested in software, web, and game development ✦ ⚡ Experienced in high-performance computing, machine learning, and graphics
 </pre>